NVQ: Explain the Procedures for Storing and Retrieving Information

 Information have to be protected from corruption and access to it has to be controlled.
 Care has to be taken to protect information against unauthorised retrieval by putting in authorised retrieval procedures.

 This article was written with a general idea with regards to storage and retrieval of information.
-When you write down your assignment, please make sure and take enough care to prepare the answers relevant to the business or organisation that you work for.
+When you write down your assignment, please make sure to prepare the answers relevant to the business or organisation that you work for.
 This article has been submitted here to give you an overview of what will be expected of you on your paperwork.